Oturu leads Minnesota past Mount St. Mary’s 71-53

+MINNEAPOLIS — Having four players in double figures and the return of a key player Sunday was a nice way for Minnesota to get ready for the resumption of Big Ten play.

-MINNEAPOLIS — Daniel Oturu recorded his fourth straight double-double with 12 points and 10 rebounds to lead Minnesota past Mount St. Mary’s 71-53 Sunday afternoon.
+Daniel Oturu recorded his fourth straight double-double with 12 points and 10 rebounds to lead the Gophers past Mount St. Mary’s 71-53.

 Minnesota also got 15 points from Dupree McBrayer and 13 from Amir Coffey.
 Jordan Murphy had 10 points and nine rebounds.

+“If we want to do what we’re trying to do it’s five guys.
+It’s Michael Hurt, it’s Eric Curry, it’s Amir, Dupree and Murph,” said Minnesota coach Richard Pitino. “.
+Those five guys know what it takes to win in this league.
+Those guys went a whole month of February (7-0 in 2017) and did not lose in this league.”

+However, there is still a significant drop when Minnesota (11-2) goes to its bench, where five players combined for 15 points, including three by Hurt.

-For Minnesota (11-2) the most important development was the return of center Eric Curry to the court for the first time in 644 days.
+A spark could come from the return of Curry to the court for the first time in 644 days.
 After missing the 2017-18 season because of a torn ACL, the redshirt sophomore aggravated the knee injury in the fall and was held out until Minnesota’s final non-conference game as a precaution.

 Vado Morse scored 18 points and Dee Barnes added 13 for the Mountaineers (3-10), which rallied midway through the second half before fading.